High School Equivalency Program

-Please call 217-735-1731 or email firstname.lastname@example.org and leave your name and number to be contacted for future registration dates and class information.
+Please call 217-735-1731 and leave your name and number or email email@example.com to be contacted for future registration dates, class information or additional questions you may have.

 Please see the "Get Started" drop-down below for sign up dates.